ML4GW/ml4gw/README.md

 ml4gw = {git = "https://github.com/ml4gw/ml4gw.git", branch = "main"}
 ```

-If, for example, you need to build against CUDA 11.6, you can up your `pyproject.toml` to use a secondary source for `torch`
+To build against a specific PyTorch/CUDA combination, consult the PyTorch installation documentation above and specify the `extra-index-url` via the `tool.poetry.source` table in your `pyproject.toml`.
+For example, to build against CUDA 11.6, you would do something like:

 ```toml
 [tool.poetry.dependencies]